Frequently Asked Questions

 What areas of India do you work in?

 Anyone in India can sign up to receive reminder messages (instructions here).
-We currently have partnerships with hospitals in Delhi and Gujarat, and we are exploring additional partnerships in West Bengal, Assam, Tamil Nadu, and Bihar.
+We currently have partnerships with hospitals in Maharashtra and Gujarat, and we do door-to-door in Delhi, Uttar Pradesh, Madhya Pradesh, and Rajasthan.

 What languages are supported?